-There are currently no restrictions on foreign exchange and our ability to transfer cash among our Cayman Islands holding company and our principal subsidiaries and consolidated VIEs, as applicable, in Hong Kong, Japan, the U.S. and the U.K. In the PRC, the PRC government imposes controls on the convertibility of the Renminbi into foreign currencies and the remittance of currency out of the PRC which may restrict our PRC Subsidiaries' ability to transfer cash from our PRC Subsidiaries to our other non-PRC entities.
-To the extent cash is generated in our PRC Subsidiaries, and may need to be used to fund operations outside of the PRC, such funds may not be available due to limitations placed by the PRC government.
-If certain PRC laws and regulations, including existing laws and regulations and those enacted or promulgated in the future were to become applicable to our Hong Kong Subsidiary in the future, and to the extent cash is generated in our Hong Kong Subsidiary and may need to be used to fund operations outside of Hong Kong, such funds may not be available due to limitations placed by the PRC government.
-Furthermore, there can be no assurance that the PRC government will not intervene or impose restrictions on GigaCloud Group's ability to transfer or distribute cash within its organization, which could result in an inability or prohibition on making transfers or distributions to entities outside of the PRC and Hong Kong and adversely affect its business.
+There are currently no restrictions on foreign exchange and our ability to transfer cash among our Cayman Islands holding company and our subsidiaries and VIEs, as applicable, in Hong Kong, Japan, Germany, the U.K. and the U.S. In the PRC, the PRC government imposes controls on the convertibility of the Renminbi into foreign currencies and the remittance of currency out of the PRC which may restrict our PRC subsidiaries' ability to transfer cash from our PRC subsidiaries to our other non-PRC entities.
 See "Risk Factors-Risks Related to Doing Business in China-Governmental control of currency conversion may limit our ability to utilize our revenues effectively and affect the value of your investment" and "Regulation-Regulatory Overview of the PRC-Regulations Relating to Dividend Distributions" for a detailed discussion of the PRC legal restrictions on dividends and our ability to transfer cash within our group.
 In addition, holders of our ordinary shares may potentially be subject to PRC taxes on dividends paid by us in the event GigaCloud Technology Inc is deemed as a PRC resident enterprise for PRC tax purposes.
 See "Taxation-PRC Taxation" and "Risk Factors-Risks Related to Doing Business in China-Dividends paid to our foreign investors and gains on the sale of our Class A ordinary shares by our foreign investors may become subject to PRC tax" for more details.

-Our subsidiaries and consolidated VIEs have never made any dividends or distributions to our Cayman Islands holding company.
+Our subsidiaries and VIEs have never made any dividends or distributions to our Cayman Islands holding company.
 Similarly, our Cayman Islands holding company has not declared or made any dividend or other distribution to its shareholders, including U.S. investors, in the past.
 U.S. investors will not be subject to Cayman Islands taxation on dividend distributions, and no withholding will be required on the payment of dividends or distributions to them while they may be subject to U.S. federal income tax.
 See "Taxation-Material U.S. Federal Income Tax Consequences-Taxation of Dividends."
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 In addition, the terms of any future debt agreements may preclude us from paying dividends.
 Our board of directors has complete discretion on whether to distribute dividends, subject to applicable laws.
 Even if our board of directors decides to pay dividends, the form, frequency, and amount will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions, and other factors that the board of directors may deem relevant.

 In considering any distribution of the earnings of the subsidiaries to their respective holding companies, we must consider their respective financial conditions before making a decision.
-There are no other significant restrictions and limitations on our ability to distribute earnings from our businesses, including our subsidiaries and consolidated VIEs, to the holding company and U.S. investors or our ability to settle amounts owed.
-Except the aforementioned restrictions on our PRC Subsidiaries, there are no significant restrictions on foreign exchange or our ability to transfer cash between entities within our group, across borders, or to U.S. investors.
+There are no other significant restrictions and limitations on our ability to distribute earnings from our businesses, including our subsidiaries and VIEs, to the holding company and U.S. investors or our ability to settle amounts owed.
+Except the aforementioned restrictions on our PRC subsidiaries, there are no significant restrictions on foreign exchange or our ability to transfer cash between entities within our group, across borders, or to U.S. investors.